MicrosoftDocs/visualstudio-docs/docs/python/python-projects-in-visual-studio.md

 - [References](#references)

 > [!Tip]
-> Python Tools for Visual Studio works well without having a Visual Studio project, as you can open a Python file by itself and enjoy auto-complete, IntellSense, and debugging (by right-clicking in the editor and selecting **Start [with | without] Debugging**.
-Because such code will always use the default global environment, you may see incorrect completions or errors if the code is mean for a different environment.
+> Python Tools for Visual Studio works well without having a Visual Studio project, as you can open a Python file by itself and enjoy auto-complete, IntellSense, and debugging (by right-clicking in the editor and selecting **Start [with | without] Debugging**).
+Because such code will always use the default global environment, however, you may see incorrect completions or errors if the code is meant for a different environment.
 Furthermore, PTVS will analyze all files and packages in the folder from which the single file is opened, which could consume considerable CPU time.
+>
 > It's a simple matter to create a Visual Studio project from existing code, as described below in [Creating a project from existing files](#creating-a-project-from-existing-files).